Where to Obtain a License:

 When to Obtain a License:

-- Renewal paperwork will be sent directly to the dog owner from the New York State Department of Agriculture and Markets approximately one month prior to expiration date.
+- Renewal paperwork will be sent directly to the dog owner from the Town of Greece approximately one month prior to expiration date.
 If you do not receive renewal paperwork, please contact the Town Clerk’s Office at (585) 723-2364.

 Documents Required to Obtain a New License: